Kachop/Roll-Initiative/README.md

 - Temporary HP system
 - Combat and turn timer
 - Web based player view which can be cast from the browser or displayed on any device connected to the same WiFi
+- Combat log generation.
+A human readable file which tracks turn by turn actions in each combat.

 Planned features:
-- Full stats and round my round output with turn breakdowns and per player statistics
+- Full stats logging per combat
 - Music controls and playlists linked to saved combats
 - Player view animations for a more immersive experience
 - Random combat generator

 The program is still under development so there are some bugs to iron out.

-## Issues
+## How to use
+No install required.
+Just clone the repository and run the executable (available for Windows and Linux).

+> [!IMPORTANT]
-A knowns issues is that the browser will not automatically open on Windows systems.
-So you will have to open the broweser yourself and go to the address shown on the combat screen.
+> A knowns issues is that the browser will not automatically open on Windows systems.
+So you will have to open the browser yourself and go to the address shown on the combat screen.

+## Build from source
+To build from source simply clone the repository, navigate to it and use one of the following commands.
+On Linux:
+> `odin build src/ -out:Roll-Initiative`
+On Windows:
+>`odin build src/ -out:Roll-Initiative.exe -define:RAYLIB_SHARED=true`

 ## Screenshots
 ![Example of the icons customising tool.](/Screenshots/working_borders.png)